The Greenest Office In The World | Nordea

 We arranged about 220 large plants throughout the 770 sqm. of available floor space.
 The total leaf area of the plants was equivalent to about 4 tennis courts.
-The optimal amount of greenery, which we based on NASA surveys, was 15 sqm. per person.
+The optimal amount of greenery, which we based on NASA Clean Air Study, was 15 sqm. per person.
 The NASA guidelines also aided us in selecting the most effective air purifying and oxygen-supplying plant species.
 The solutions included easy-to-adjust pots of various sizes, as well as green walls and plants integrated into the furniture.

 The design was inspired by the “Kępa Redłowska” reserve, thus referred to the Baltic Sea, giving an element of local character to the headquarters.
 The naturalness of this park, which is located on a cliff, was in harmony with the idea of a green office.
 This cliff, surrounded as it is by greenery, formed the core of the office design.
 In other areas of the office, the floor used natural colours to lead through a beach area, and then passed onto the delicate blue of the sea.
 Brainstorm rooms was inspired by bunkers which vestiges can be found on the reserve area.

 We designed not just the arrangement, but the internal atmosphere of the workplace.
 Inside the green “Biophilic Office” we were able to make the plants a function.
 Today we are finally able to define the minimum amount of plants required for a friendly work environment.
 We also know the mistakes that are made when arranging greenery-based spaces and how to design a plant layout conducive to improving productivity.
 We continue to expand our knowledge by observing the “natural reserve” in completed office.
 Scientists from the Warsaw University of Technology have been involved in researching air quality in this internal environment.
 We analyse the results of the research together, in order to constantly improve the biophilic design concept and share it in the spirit of human-oriented design.